 Modernising applications can also help firms expand their revenue streams.
 When a business chooses to expand its operations, it can add additional services or procedures to meet the needs of its clients.

 All businesses must apply new services or procedures to win this commercial struggle.
-You can modernise your application to add new features, services, or functions that improve the customer experience and enhance revenue.
+You can modernize your application to add new features, services, or use new machine learning automation technologies that improve the customer experience and enhance revenue.
 A satisfied customer is more likely to promote a business, resulting in more leads.

 Fortunately, organisations may benefit from current technologies without incurring high costs.
 Application modernisation is a low-cost way to save expenditures while increasing flexibility and collaboration.